New Zealand Parliament Buildings: The Beehive

 The land intended for the second stage of Parliament House is occupied by the Executive Wing.
-This building conceived by British architect Sir Basil Spence in 1964, largely designed by the Ministry of Works, was officially opened by Queen Elizabeth II in 1977.
+This building conceived by Scottish architect Sir Basil Spence in 1964, largely designed by the Ministry of Works, was officially opened by Queen Elizabeth II in 1977.
 The first parliamentary offices moved into the building in 1979.
 Due to its distinctive shape, it is referred to colloquially as "The Beehive".

 The building is ten storeys and 72 metres high.
 The top floor is occupied by the Cabinet room, with the prime minister's office on the floor immediately below.
 The offices of individual ministers, various function rooms, and Bellamy's restaurant occupy the first three floors.

 In the late 1990s there was consideration of moving the Beehive behind Parliament House, and finishing Parliament House according to the 1911 original plans.
 The plan was quickly scuttled due to a lack of public support and concerns about cost.